gradlab/geography/README.md

 ## Empirical analyses

-The `data/` folder contains a readme and an R script `clean_data.R` that will download and clean the CDC (IMS Quintiles and NHSN) antibiotic use and resistance data.
+The `data/` folder contains readme's that explain the sources of two of the datasets, Xponent/NHSN and ECDC, as well as the metadata for US states and European countries.

-The manuscript also includes an analysis of two other datasets.
-The MarketScan/ResistanceOpen dataset is not publicly available and we do not have license to post that data.
-The ECDC dataset is publicly available but we do not have license to post the cleaned version used in this analysis.
-The scraping and cleaning process is slow and would not make for a good demonstration of the methods used for analysis.
+The manuscript also includes an analysis of the MarketScan/ResistanceOpen dataset, which is not publicly available.
+We do not have license to post that data.

-The analyses of the CDC data are in `analyze_cdc.R`, which reproduces one panel each of Supplemental Figures 3, 4, and 5 in the folder `fig/`.
-(Figures 3 and 4, and the other panels of Supplemental Figures 3, 4, and 5 are the same analyses applied to the MarketScan/ResistanceOpen and ECDC datasets.)
-The script also reproduces one of the lines in Supplemental Table 2.
+The R script `analyze_observational.R` reproduces Supplemental Figures 3, 4,
+and 5 as well as most lines of Supplemental Table 2 in the folder `fig/`.

 The confidence intervals reported in the empirical results may differ slightly from those shown in the manuscript because the bootstrapping process is